Netflix, Inc.: Attempted acquisition of Warner Bros. (2025–2026)

-On October 31, 2025, Netflix, Inc. was reported to be actively exploring a bid for the studio and streaming assets of Warner Bros.
-Discovery, Inc..
+On October 31, 2025, Netflix, Inc. was reported to be actively exploring a bid for the studios and streaming assets of Warner Bros.
+Discovery.
 According to the report, Netflix retained investment bank Moelis & Co. to evaluate a potential offer and had been granted access to Warner Bros.
-Discovery’s financial data room as part of its preparatory due-diligence.
-The acquisition would give Netflix control over major IP such as the Harry Potter and DC Comics franchises, along with HBO’s premium dramas.
-Netflix stressed that it remains “predominantly focused on growing organically” and is not interested in owning legacy cable networks such as CNN and TNT.
+Discovery's financial data room as part of its preparatory due-diligence.
+Netflix stressed that it remains "predominantly focused on growing organically" and is not interested in owning legacy cable networks such as CNN, TBS and TNT.